ADHD & Learning Differences Program Externship

 - Externs also be invited to attend and present at weekly clinical research seminars on ADHD and have the opportunity to participate in research projects

 - Additional research opportunities may be available for interested and motivated candidates.
 Clinical research topics may include topics relating to ADHD and learning including school interventions and mechanisms underlying social, emotional and academic functioning, substance use and other risk behaviors.
-Additional skill building opportunities include literature reviews, preparing IRB/study protocols, obtaining consent, database management and preparing presentations and manuscripts.
+Opportunities for providing school consultation, obtaining consent/assent, and preparing presentations and manuscripts are available and encouraged.